-King didn't recommend this particular title so much as the entirety of Matheson's body of work; the modern horror master has identified Matheson as one of his primary influences.
-Read Matheson's genre-bending tales of doomsday viruses, irradiated shrinking men, and monsters run amok, and it's easy to see the influence.
+King has identified Matheson as one of his primary influences.
+Read Matheson's genre-bending tales of doomsday viruses, irradiated shrinking men, and monsters run amok, and it's easy to track back the influence.
 In this early horror thriller, a brilliant pianist with a disturbed mind breaks free from the asylum in which he is held, and sets out on a revenge-fueled rampage of terror.

 King said: "The author who influenced me the most as a writer was Richard Matheson."

 Peter Abrahams is another phenomenal author recommendation from Stephen King, and when looking for a place to start in his literary canon, you can’t go wrong with Hard Rain.
 Jessie Shapiro’s irresponsible ex-husband has disappeared, which might not be much of a problem if their daughter didn’t go missing with him.
 When Jessie goes to her ex’s house to investigate, she finds an ominous warning on his answering machine.
 The next thing she knows, her best friend is getting run over while wearing Jessie’s slicker.